 The Group is exposed to interest rate risk on its bank balances, loans to joint ventures and borrowings.
-The table below demonstrates the sensitivity of the Group's profit to reasonably possible changes on the Group's profit for one year, based on the floating interest rate of financial assets and liabilities held at December 31, 2019.
+The table below demonstrates the sensitivity of the Group's profit to possible changes on the Group's floating interest rate of financial assets and liabilities held on December 31, 2020.